jdoleary/Spellmasons/docs/CriticalPath.md

     - Server Browser
     - Balance Enemies
     - Balance Perks
+    - Satisfying end game (like the literal throne in Nuclear Throne)
     - Update music so it only changes song group once you reach a new biome
         - and so it will continue a song if the next level is in the same biome
     - Manually test all spells for desync issues (in multiplayer)